top of page

 MYSTERY/THRILLER

-I am particularly looking for series or standalone books that bring something fresh to the genre.
+I am looking for series or standalone books that bring something fresh to the genre.
 For example, I’d love to see projects that play with romance or speculative fiction tropes as much as traditional mystery tropes, or that feature antiheroes.
-I am actively looking for projects that feature a BIPOC and/or LGBTQ+ protagonist.

 I am interested in mysteries and thrillers in contemporary, historical, and speculative settings.

-I am particularly drawn to cozy mysteries, thrillers that are built around long-standing relationships and unspool slowly and deliberately (a la Lucy Foley), and anything with Miss Marple or Jessica Fletcher vibes.
+I am particularly drawn to sharp, intelligent heroes, cozy mysteries, thrillers that are built around long-standing relationships and unspool slowly and deliberately (a la Lucy Foley), and anything with Miss Marple or Jessica Fletcher vibes.
+I also will probably enjoy a mystery if it has an air of metafiction to it, especially engaging with the "rules" of Golden Age mystery fiction.

 I am not a good fit for police/law enforcement heroes or love interests.
 I am also not a good fit for plots that include gaslighting of female characters.